-Reid Homestead, situated at the northern end of Home Bay, was built in 1901 and has for over a century remained a stable landmark amidst a century of social change.
+Reid Homestead, situated at the northern end of Home Bay, was built in 1901 and has remained a stable landmark amidst more than a century of social change.

-The Motutapu Restoration Trust has restored the Reid Homestead, and repainted in its original colours.
-It is now a visitor centre with interpretive displays and DVDs.
-Coupled with the restoration of the Home Bay wharf, the Homestead ensures visitors are provided with an international-class facility from which to explore the island or to embark on conservation activities.
+The Motutapu Restoration Trust restored the Reid Homestead from a derelict building in 2008, including repainting it in its original colours.
+It is now a visitor centre with informative displays.
+Coupled with the Trust’s restoration of the Home Bay wharf (which was closed following the 1995 Cave Creek disaster), the Homestead ensures visitors are provided with a great facility from which to explore the island or to embark on conservation activities.

-The Homestead is open on public volunteer Sundays (every second Sunday throughout the year), and often on Saturdays during summer.
+The Homestead is often open on public holidays and during summer.
 Snacks, ice creams and drinks are available for purchase.

-The Home Bay Camp Site, 5 mins walk from the Home Bay wharf, 90 minutes walk from Rangitoto’s Islington Bay or approx 3 hours from Rangitoto wharf has basic facilities only – toilets and no showers.
-The campsite is adjacent to the beach so it is easily accessible by private vessels.
+The Home Bay Campsite is 5 minutes' walk from the Home Bay wharf, 90 minutes' walk from Rangitoto’s Islington Bay or approximately 3 hours from the Rangitoto wharf.
+It has basic facilities – toilets and potable water but no showers.
+The campsite is adjacent to the beach, so it is easily accessible by private vessels.
 This is the only campground on Rangitoto/Motutapu.
-Adults = $8.00 per night, children = $4.00.
+See the DOC website for more details.

-The centre sleeps 180 in bunkhouse accommodation.
+The Centre, located at Administration Bay, is a restricted area not generally open to the public.
+It sleeps approximately 180 in bunkhouse accommodation.
 There is also a lodge with 34 beds, a small conference room and a cottage which sleeps 11.
-They have a webpage which provides a lot more information on our neighbours at Administration Bay, click here: http://www.motutapucamp.org.nz/
+The MOEC website provides full information on their facilities.